SrFlipFlop/srflipflop.github.io/_posts/2018-04-30-UnCrackable1.md

 tag: Reversing
 ---

 OWASP has created three challenges to practice reversing and evasion techniques for security controls.
 Each challenge adds a bit of difficulty in the security mechanisms and in reverse engineering techniques.
-In this first challenge ...
+In this first challenge we will have to bypass a root verification and some reversing to extract the secret.

 ### Information gathering